fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 You can find the code for our current application in its entirety in the <i>part3-4</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-4).

+### A true full stack developer's oath

+It is again time for the exercises.
+The complexity of our app has now taken another step since besides frontend and backend we also have a database.
+There are indeed really many potential sources of error.

+So we should once more extend our oath:

+Full stack development is <i> extremely hard</i>, that is why I will use all the possible means to make it easier

+- I will have my browser developer console open all the time
+- I will use the network tab of the browser dev tools to ensure that frontend and backend are communicating as I expect
+- I will constantly keep an eye on the state of the server to make sure that the data sent there by the frontend is saved there as I expect
+- <i>I will keep an eye on the database: does the backend save data there in the right format</i>
+- I progress with small steps
+- I will write lots of _console.log_ statements to make sure I understand how the code behaves and to help pinpoint problems
+- If my code does not work, I will not write more code.
+Instead, I start deleting the code until it works or just return to a state when everything was still working
+- When I ask for help in the course Discord channel or elsewhere I formulate my questions properly, see [here](https://fullstackopen.com/en/part0/general_info#how-to-get-help-in-discord) how to ask for help

 </div>

 <div class="tasks">